 - Send out incentives once research is completed

-- Clients, who have commissioned the research to:
+- The clients that commissioned the research to:

-- Demonstrate quotas, set as part of the project, have been met
+- Demonstrate that quotas, set as part of the project, have been met

-- Allow them to get in touch with the respondent where they are conducting the research directly (i.e. for in home interviews, telephone interivews)
+- Allow them to get in touch with the respondent where they are conducting the research directly (i.e. for in-home interviews or telephone interviews)

 - Send out incentives once research is completed

-- Other companies, who perform certain functions for us (i.e. data processors).
-These companies will be aware of and will comply with our instructions and data protection laws and we make sure that appropriate controls are in place.
+- Other companies that perform certain functions for us, like data processors.
+These companies will be aware of and will comply with our instructions and data protection laws, and we make sure that appropriate controls are in place.

-- Professional advisors, such as our lawyers or technology consultants when they need it to give us professional advice
+- Professional advisors, such as our lawyers or technology consultants, when they need it to give us advice

-- The Police, local authorities, Her Majesty’s Revenue and Customs (HMRC), the courts and any other government authority if they ask us to do so, if it is lawful and if we are legally obliged to do so.
+- The Police, local authorities, Her Majesty’s Revenue and Customs, the courts and any other government authority, if they ask us to do so and if we are legally obliged to do so.

 Managing your information